joaomanaia/joaomanaia/README.md

 ## Hi there I'm joaomanaia 👋

-- 🔭 I’m currently working at NewSocial and NewQuiz
+- 🔭 I’m currently working at NewSocial, NewQuiz and [Fega](https://www.fega.ml)
 - 🌱 I’m currently learning Kotlin and React
 - 📫 How to reach me: joaopfmanaia@gmail.com
 - ⚡ Fun fact: I like programming